-Gurb's Cross Hill from Sant Andreu de Gurb
+Hill of the Cross of Gurb from Sant Andreu de Gurb

-If La Mola is the peak of the people who live in Terrassa and Collbaix, that of Manresa, those of Vic when they want to go to a summit to do sport in their day-to-day life, this is, without a doubt, the Hill of the Gurb's Cross.
+If La Mola is the top of the people who live in Terrassa and the Collbaix, those of Manresa, those of Vic when they want to go to a summit to do sports in their day to day, this is, without a doubt, the Colina de la Gurb cross.
 This watchtower rises 300 meters above the Plana de Vic and offers a wide panoramic view of the capital of Osona and its surroundings.
-Whether to get out of the fog or to get to know this neuralgic place of the Vic, the Hill of the Cross in Gurb is a small oxygenating getaway.
+Whether to get out of the fog or to get to know this neuralgic place of the Vic, the Hill of the Cross of Gurb is a small oxygenating getaway.

 Difficulty: low.
-Only to highlight the rise and fall slope, quite strong (but not very long)
+Only to highlight the uphill and downhill slope, quite strong (but not very long)

 Time: between 1h30 'and 2h according to rhythm and stops